December 21, 2022

 Note: Don’t have a backflow prevention device?
 Then you have an “open” plumbing system, which allows water to flow back into the city’s water lines as it expands, preventing high water pressure situations.
 While expansion tanks aren’t required for open water systems, you could still benefit from one.
 Ask a plumber if you should still consider installing an expansion tank.

 If you need an expansion tank installed in your Denver area home, just contact us.
-We’ll send over one of our trusted plumbers to inspect your system and give you a fair quote for the job.
+We’ll send one of our trusted plumbers to inspect your system and give you a fair quote for the job.